Why We Love It

 Employers of dry cleaners include prisons, hotels, schools, families, individuals and industries.
 You could be hired by a local independent laundry business or work for an organised wholesale plant that services a local community, district or area.

-Can I Become a Dry Cleaner?
+How To Become a Dry Cleaner

 Dry Cleaner Salary Data